Reservoir Dogs: Critical reception

 Reservoir Dogs is regarded as an important and influential milestone of independent filmmaking.
-Review aggregation website Rotten Tomatoes gives the film an approval rating of 90% based on 76 reviews, and an average rating of 8.9/10.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 90% based on 81 reviews, and an average rating of 8.9/10.
 The site's critical consensus reads, "Thrumming with intelligence and energy, Reservoir Dogs opens Quentin Tarantino's filmmaking career with hard-hitting style."
-On Metacritic the film has an average score of 79 out of 100, based on 24 critics, indicating "generally favorable reviews".
+On Metacritic the film has an average score of 81 out of 100, based on 24 critics, indicating "universal acclaim".
 Empire magazine named it the "Greatest Independent Film" ever made.

 At the film's release at the Sundance Film Festival, film critic Jami Bernard of the New York Daily News compared the effect of Reservoir Dogs to that of the 1895 film L'Arrivée d'un Train en Gare de la Ciotat, when audiences supposedly saw a moving train approaching the camera and ducked.
 Bernard said that Reservoir Dogs had a similar effect and people were not ready for it.
 Vincent Canby of The New York Times enjoyed the cast and the usage of non-linear storytelling.
 He similarly complimented Tarantino's directing and liked the fact that he did not often use close-ups in the film.
 Kenneth Turan of the Los Angeles Times also enjoyed the film and the acting, particularly that of Buscemi, Tierney and Madsen, and said "Tarantino's palpable enthusiasm, his unapologetic passion for what he's created, reinvigorates this venerable plot and, mayhem aside, makes it involving for longer than you might suspect."
 Critic James Berardinelli was of a similar opinion; he complimented both the cast and Tarantino's dialogue writing abilities.
 Hal Hinson of The Washington Post was also enthusiastic about the cast, complimenting the film on its "deadpan sense of humor".